raghavbansal27/Using-Tor-With-Python/README.md

 2. pip install requests[socks]
 3. pip install requests[security]

-*This program runs well in Python 3.7*
+*This program runs well in Python 3.7 and linux.
+In windows, it will create problem due to firewall issues.*

+Tip: If you are really concerned about your privacy then use linux :-p